WONDERlust91/Note/posts/speaking/2024_IELTS_Simon_Speaking.md

 Make notes:

-Quickly decide what you're going to talk about
+- Quickly decide what you're going to talk about

 Technique:

-Follow the points on the task card.
+- Follow the points on the task card.
 They help your structure and give you something to say.
 Say as much as you can for each point.

 Before the exam:

-Prepare for common topic areas
+- Prepare for common topic areas

-Vocabulary and ideas are the key
+- Vocabulary and ideas are the key

-### Topics, techniques, vocabulary, example question
+Topics, techniques, vocabulary, example question:

-6 main topic areas:
+- 6 main topic areas:

-Describe a person / a place / an object / an event / an activity / your favourites
+  - Describe a person / a place / an object / an event / an activity / your favourites

-**Prepare ideas and vocabulary** not grammar or linking
+  - **Prepare ideas and vocabulary** not grammar or linking

-Speak naturally, explain in detail
+- Speak naturally, explain in detail

-content, not structure
+- content, not structure

-You can't prepare for everything
+- You can't prepare for everything

-You will need to adapt your ideas and improvise in the test.
+- You will need to adapt your ideas and improvise in the test

 Final step in preparation:

-Think of examples or stories to demonstrate each theme
+- Think of examples or stories to demonstrate each theme

-Practise, record, improve
+- Practise, record, improve

-#### Describe a person
+### Describe a person

 - teacher
 - famous person